Shalom-data/COVID-19-Data-Analysis/README.md

 ```

 ### Global Death Rates Over Time
 Using a timeline of death rates, this section examines periods with elevated mortality.
+For instance:
-For instance, February 2020 recorded the highest death rate at **29.52%**.
+- February 2020 recorded the highest death rate at **29.52%**.

 ```sql
 SELECT date, SUM(new_cases) AS Total_cases,